 Could you tell us about a bit about yourself?
 A brief summary of your career.

-Currently I am acting as the Advisor to the Minister of Higher Education and Scientific Research in Egypt for the African Affairs.
+Currently, I am acting as the Advisor to the Minister of Higher Education and Scientific Research in Egypt for African Affairs.

 The much anticipated African Space Policy was passed earlier this year, what does this win mean for Africa?